kevin-fang-lscm/magneto-matcher/README.md

 - `tpc`
 - `wikidata`

-You can change the Mageto configurations in the corresponding benchmark file.
+You can also change other Mageto configurations in the corresponding benchmark file.